-As with particles, the first step in finding the equilibrium equations is to draw a free body diagram of the body being analyzed.
+As with particles, the first step in finding the equilibrium equations is to draw a free-body diagram of the body being analyzed.
 This diagram should show all the force vectors acting on the body.
 In the free body diagram, provide values for any of the known magnitudes, directions, and points of application for the force vectors and provide variable names for any unknowns (either magnitudes, directions, or distances).

-Next you will need to choose the x, y, z axes.
+Next, you will need to choose the x, y, and z axes.
 These axes do need to be perpendicular to one another, but they do not necessarily have to be horizontal or vertical.
-If you choose coordinate axes that line up with some of your force vectors you will simplify later analysis.
+If you choose coordinate axes that line up with some of your force vectors, you will simplify later analysis.

-Once you have chosen axes, you need to break down all of the force vectors into components along the x, y and z directions (see the vectors page in Appendix 1 page for more details on this process).
+Once you have chosen axes, you need to break down all of the force vectors into components along the x, y and z directions.
 Your first equation will be the sum of the magnitudes of the components in the x direction being equal to zero, the second equation will be the sum of the magnitudes of the components in the y direction being equal to zero, and the third (if you have a 3D problem) will be the sum of the magnitudes in the z direction being equal to zero.

-Next you will need to come up with the the moment equations.
-To do this you will need to choose a point to take the moments about.
+Next, you will need to come up with the moment equations.
+To do this, you will need to choose a point to take the moments about.
 Any point should work, but it is usually advantageous to choose a point that will decrease the number of unknowns in the equation.
 Remember that any force vector that travels through a given point will exert no moment about that point.
-To write out the moment equations simply sum the moments exerted by each force (adding in pure moments shown in the diagram) about the given point and the given axis (x, y, or z) and set that sum equal to zero.
-All moments will be about the z axis for two dimensional problems, though moments can be about x, y and z axes for three dimensional problems.
+To write out the moment equations, simply sum the moments exerted by each force (adding in pure moments shown in the diagram) about the given point and the given axis (x, y, or z) and set that sum equal to zero.
+All moments will be about the z-axis for twodimensional problems, though moments can be about x, y and z axes for three-dimensional problems.

-Once you have your equilibrium equations, you can solve these formulas for unknowns.
-The number of unknowns that you will be able to solve for will again be the number or equations that you have.
+Once you have your equilibrium equations, you can solve these equations for the unknowns.
+The number of unknowns that you will be able to solve for will again be the number of equations that you have.